softworkz/embyuserwiki/Users.md

 Linking a user to Emby Connect will enable an easier sign in process that doesn't require the user to know your server's ip address.
 For more information, see [Emby Connect](Emby%20Connect).

-## Guests

-Guests are users that you've invited using [Emby Connect](Emby%20Connect).

-For more information, see [Guests](Guests).

 ## Adding a User

-To add a local user, click the + button within the Users heading:
+To add a user, click the + button within the Users heading:

 ![](images/server/users7.png)